panzerdp/dmitripavlutin.com/content/posts/138-react-props/index.md

 ## 2. Values of props

-In most of the previous example the values of props were strings.
-But often you'd like to set props to different primitive types like numbers, booleans, objects, arrays and even variables.
+In most of the previous examples, the values of props were strings.
+But often you'd like to set props to different primitive types like numbers, booleans, objects, arrays, and even variables.

-All values, except double quoted string literals, have to be wrapped in curly braces `prop={value}`.
+All values, except double-quoted string literals, have to be wrapped in curly braces `prop={value}`.

 Use the following guide to set different types of values.